Deforestation in Cambodia

 Deforestation in Cambodia has increased in recent years.
 Cambodia is one of the world's most forest endowed countries, that was not historically widely deforested.
 However, massive deforestation for economic development threatens its forests and ecosystems.
 As of 2015, the country has one of the highest rates of deforestation in the world.

 Deforestation has directly resulted from poorly managed commercial logging, fuel wood collection, agricultural invasion, and infrastructure and urban development.
 Indirect pressures include rapid population growth, inequalities in land tenure, lack of agriculture technology, and limited employment opportunities.

 The Cambodian government has played a large role in shaping the use of the country's forests.
 An unusually large area of Cambodia has been designated as protected areas and biodiversity corridors, over 38% (more than 7 million hectares) of the total land mass, but many protections have subsequently been overruled by concessions sold to both national and foreign companies for agroindustrial plantations and mining developments, even in national parks.

 The Cambodian government has been broadly criticized domestically and internationally for these contradicting policies, and a general lack of enforcement of environmental laws.
 They have faced pressures to practice a more sustainable forestry overall.
 The fate of Cambodia's forests will largely affect local communities that rely on the forests for their livelihood.
 Around 80% of its population lives in rural areas.

 Cambodia's primary forest cover fell dramatically from over 70% in 1970 at the end of the Vietnam War to just 3.1% in 2007, when less than 3,220 square kilometers of primary forest remained.
 Deforestation is proceeding at an alarming rate: nearly 75% of forest loss has occurred since the end of 1990s.
 In total, Cambodia lost 25,000 square kilometers of forest between 1990 and 2005, 3,340 square kilometer of which was primary forest.
-As 2016, 87,424 square kilometers of forest remained including 28, 612 square kilometers of evergreen forest, with the result that the future sustainability of Cambodia's forest reserves is under severe threat.
+As of 2016, 87,424 square kilometers of forest remained including 28, 612 square kilometers of evergreen forest, with the result that the future sustainability of Cambodia's forest reserves is under severe threat.